Hirest Care Center & The Towers in Wray, CO

 Pros

-• pro The staff are always friendly, and the facility is a pleasant place to visit for loved ones.
+• pro The staff are always friendly, making it a pleasant place to visit for mom.

-• pro The resident's mother is very pleased with her care, and everyone is sweet and kind, creating a positive, loving environment.
+• pro Mom is very pleased with her care, and everyone is sweet and kind, creating a positive, loving environment.

-• pro The facility is top notch, with the most caring and loving staff.
+• pro It is a top-notch facility with caring and loving staff.

-• pro The Towers Assisted Living and the Special Care Unit were incredibly loving and prompt in their care for the father who needed significant physical assistance.
+• pro The Towers Assisted Living and the Special Care Unit provided incredibly loving and prompt care for their father.

-• pro The family expressed sincere gratitude to Junior, Allison, and all staff for their professional, kind, and humble care during Jennie's stay and hospice care; the home is spotless, and a sense of pride and respect extends to all family members and patients.
+• pro The home is spotless, with a sense of pride and respect among the staff that extends to all family members and patients.

 Cons